digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-11.md

 * Has been working on the Arhus Vand case.
 Produced a presentation title for a meeting with WATEC next 13 of March.
 Produced a small project description for a co-simulation model of chemical wastewater treatment abstraction with the help of Michael Sandberg.
 I am also gathering the list of interested in this case.
 So just send me an email if you did not mention it before...
 * More to report on the Sub-projects sections...

+#### Claudio
+* Working on Maestrov2 AST and verification for FMI2.
+* Need to talk to Nick about how to incorporate the dynamic semantics of FMI2.

 ## Sub-projects status